-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- The Society of Hospital Medicine (SHM), representing over 50,000 hospitalists nationwide, has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services regarding the proposed Medicare and Medicaid Programs rule, CMS-1834-P. This initiative concerns changes to hospital outpatient payment systems, quality reporting, overall hospital quality ratings, and transparency in hospital pricing.

-In their letter, S more ST
+In their letter, SHM expresses concern over the agency's suggestion more ST

 Solutex NA Calls for Reassessment of Infant Formula in Light of New Research on Human Milk (10)